BRITTANY PUPPIES | HUNTER'S HEART

 BRITTANYS AREN'T FOR EVERYONE

 Brittanys are NOT a good choice of pets for most families, since they are athletes requiring daily mental and physical stimulation.
 These are high maintenance dogs that need a job to do, during hunting season, and every day of the year.
 Without a job to do, Brittanys can misbehave, be destructive, and end up in shelters or rescues.
 Yes, Brittanys are good with kids.
-But their energy level is too high for most families looking for a companion.
+But their energy level is too high for most families who only want a quiet, calm companion.

-Please don't consider a Brittany unless you're searching for a high drive field dog to be a partner that fits into your current, active lifestyle.
-With a job to do, our Brittanys are happy to run and sniff all day long, and settle down at your feet when you get home.
+Please don't consider a Brittany unless you're searching for a high drive dog to be an actively engaged partner that fits into your already active lifestyle.
+With a job to do, our Brittanys are happy to run and sniff all day long, then settle down at your feet when you get home.

 BRITTANYS ARE A BAD CHOICE IF YOU WANT A DOG THAT: